 Pete Chase, a geotechnician at the Wisconsin Geological and Natural History Survey, spends a lot of his time in the field.
-He has to because he is a primary caretaker of the statewide groundwater monitoring well network.
+He has to because he is a primary caretaker of the statewide groundwater-level monitoring well network.

 Together WGNHS and the US Geological Survey have funded the network since 1946.
 It consists of nearly 140 wells in 66 counties, and it provides information over a long time period.